retro16/acsi2stm/doc/compact_pcb_manual.md

 * Connect RX to the TX pin of the serial adapter
 * Connect GND to the serial adapter
 * Power the board using USB-C
-* See [flashing.md](flashing.md) for more details about flashing the firmware
+* See [flashing.md](flashing.md) for the firmware flashing procedure

-Note: you don't need to connect the board to an Atari for this operation.
+**Note:** You don't need to connect the board to an Atari for this operation.
 It can be done safely when connected to an Atari though.

 Installing the PCB